Printed on July 20, 2019, 10:35 am

 The purpose of this Guideline is to establish the processes and procedures for payment of TBR system employee moving expenses.

-For purposes of this Guideline, Chief Executive shall refer to the President of an Institution, the Vice Chancellor for Tennessee Colleges of Applied Technology, or Chancellor, as applicable.
+For purposes of this Guideline, Chief Executive shall refer to the President of an Institution, or Chancellor, as applicable.

 - Moving Allowance